axwaizee7/JavaLab/README.md

 15. a.
 Write a java program with class Employee and its members emp_details() and salary(), name, emp_id, address, salary.
 Display the details and salary of three employee. _(Feb 27)_

+---

+16. a.
+Define a class Room with method area() and another class Bedroom with extending the feature of Room class, along with a method volume().
+Calculate area volume of a room by performing simple single Inheritance. _(Feb 28)_